 - It is difficult to acclimate impatiens to direct light.

 - Impatiens quickly wither and die under direct sunlight.

-Too much direct sun and heat quickly causes impatiens to wilt and die.
+Too much direct sun and heat quickly causes impatiens to wilt and die, although this can also be caused by improper water conditions.
 These plants thrive and flower profusely in shady areas.
 It is best to plant them in a section of your garden with filtered light, and some deep shade during the day to protect them from sun scorch, wilting, and premature death.

 How Much Sun Do Impatiens Require?

 Impatiens like full shade or partial shade, and don’t require full sun to grow and flourish.
 Virtually all varieties of impatiens can suffer harm from direct, bright sunlight, especially if excessively hot temperatures are commonplace where you live.
 You can give them as little as 2–4 hours of filtered sun and they will bloom and thrive.

 - Indirect light or dappled shade is sufficient for impatiens.

 Because most flowers struggle in shady areas and require at least some direct sunlight, impatiens are the best choice for shady gardens.
 They allow you to grow colorful flowers in garden beds that most flowers will not tolerate.